 - It doesn’t show the frequency at which it was measured.
 AT&T operates on four frequency bands in our area, which one is it?
 (BTW, we know what it is from our measurements, why won’t Crown Castle say?
 In October we exposed a coverage map in Palos Verdes Estates that was deceptively marked with the wrong frequency.
 The apparent lesson Crown Castle learned is to not list it at all.)

 - It only shows one frequency band.
 Coverage is the aggregate of all four of AT&T’s operational frequency bands, not some single cherry-picked worst case band

 - It only shows LTE/4G (Long Term Evolution) coverage.
 AT&T also operates UMTS/HPSA service in our area it markets as “4G” that supplements LTE coverage.
 It’s completely omitted.

-In short, it’s a misleading and cherry-picked depiction of coverage intended to convey worse coverage than actually exists.
+In short, it’s a cherry-picked depiction of coverage that conveys an appearance of worse coverage than actually exists.
 Unfortunately, that’s just the start of it.
-It looks as if the data submitted may have been altered from the actual measurements.
+It looks as if the data submitted may have been somehow altered from the actual measurements.

 The 30 dB Discrepancy